1994suzhu/Udacity-Term2-Project2-UKF/README.md

 ### update radar part
 * radar gets 3 data.
 The measurement transition matrix is totally nonlinear.
 So the nonlinear function were made. using the sigma points which were predicted in prediction step.
 Based on the UKF functions, updating the x prediction and p prediction that are used in next step.
 ### update lidar
 * lidar gets 2data.
-The measurement transition matrix is linear so the linear function were implemented.By using the sigma points
+The measurement transition matrix is linear so the linear function were implemented.By using the sigma points from X state prediction step, Z prediction(sigma points) and mean of zprediction , measurement error can be calculated.Then, by using z error and x error , correlation matrix and Kalman gain can be calculated.
+Then same with update radar part, updating the x prediction and p prediction that are used in next step.

-* Simulation result is showed as below figure.
+### Simulation result is showed as below figure.
 RMSE:
 X: 0.0690
 Y: 0.0830